Distributed power: History

 Since the 1960s, railroad distributed power technology has been dominated by one company, Harris Controls (originally Harris Corporation—Controls & Composition Division, later purchased by General Electric—the division now known as GE Transportation), which has manufactured and marketed a patented radio-control system with the trade-name of Locotrol, which is the predominant wireless DP system in use around the world today.

 With its origins in the early days of SCADA technology for the remote control of pipelines and electric utilities, and from an early concept of Southern Railway President D.W.
-Brosnan, Locotrol was a product of the North Electric Company (Galion, Ohio) which was later purchased by Radiation Inc. (Melbourne, Florida) and—in turn—purchased by Harris Corporation (also headquartered in Melbourne).
+Brosnan, Locotrol was a product of the North Electric Company (Galion, Ohio, United States), which was later purchased by Radiation Inc. (Melbourne, Florida, United States) and—in turn—purchased by Harris Corporation (also headquartered in Melbourne).
 The nascent technology was first tested on the Southern Railway in 1963, and the first production systems were installed on the Southern Railway in 1965.